MarkusSchiffer/WeatherGlobal/PROPOSAL.md

 Resources page: Page that provides links to other pages where more resources can be found.

 As I started to work on this project, I found I had a really hard time finding an API that was useful for what I wanted to do.
 My ideal choice of API (https://supercarsapi.docs.apiary.io/#) unfortunately only supported one car.
 I did some more research online and found that the standard API recommended for beginners was to a a weather project.
-It is for that reason who I came up with WeatherGlobal.
+It is for that reason who I came up with Weather-Global.
 I used three APIs.
 First, MetaWeather (https://www.metaweather.com/) for the weather forecasts.
 Next, I used Teleport (https://teleport.org/) for city images.
 Lastly, I used my own Python API to manage blog posts.

 This is the new structure of pages: